ruth-mapr/drill/_docs/query/001-get-started.md

 mode](/confluence/display/DRILL/Installing+Drill+in+Embedded+Mode).
 Although
 you can step through the tutorial using the sandbox, using the Drill installation is more convenient in a few ways, for example, you can copy/paste commands from the tutorial to the Drill command line.

-The first few lessons use a Google file of Ngram data that you download from the internet.
+The first few lessons of the tutorial use a Google file of Ngram data that you download from the internet.
 The compressed Google Ngram files are 8 and 58MB.
 To expand the compressed files, you need an additional 448MB of free disk space for this exercise.